nitram509/ascii-telnet-server/sample_movies/BADAPPLE.md

      https://www.youtube.com/watch?v=9lNZ_Rnr7Jc

-The asciimationize of this video is by @ZenithalHourlyRate
+The asciimation of this video is by @ZenithalHourlyRate

 CC BY-NC